Abstract privacy program governance scene with shields, policy binders, and emerald security holographics

 Overview

-The IAPP Certified Information Privacy Manager (CIPM) is the first and only ANAB accredited certification focused specifically on privacy program management.
+The IAPP Certified Information Privacy Manager (CIPM) is widely recognized as the leading ANSI/ISO 17024 accredited certification focused specifically on privacy program management.
 Where the IAPP's CIPP certifications test knowledge of privacy laws and regulations, the CIPM tests whether you can actually build, implement, and run a privacy program across its full operational lifecycle.
 The IAPP describes it as the "how" of privacy operations, and that framing is accurate.
 The certification covers everything from developing the organizational vision for a privacy program through incident response and data subject rights management.

 I pursued the CIPM to establish credibility for a new virtual Chief Privacy Officer (vCPO) service line.
 Privacy program management is increasingly in demand, and organizations looking to engage a vCPO expect the person in that seat to hold recognized credentials in the discipline.
 The CIPM validates exactly the operational competencies that role requires, making it the natural certification to anchor that offering.

-I found the CIPM to be a straightforward certification, particularly for anyone who already holds the CISSP or has experience with governance, risk, and compliance frameworks.
+Experienced governance and security professionals will likely find the exam approachable, particularly anyone who already holds the CISSP or has experience with governance, risk, and compliance frameworks.
 The overlap between the CISSP's security management domains and the CIPM's privacy program management content is substantial.
 This review covers what the CIPM tests, how I studied for it using an LLM based approach with no textbook, and practical tips for anyone preparing to take the exam.

 What the CIPM Covers